The Long Becoming

 —Maria Irwin

 • "When I first met Drea, I was at a very raw and vulnerable place in my life, learning to navigate life with a 6 week old baby.
-Drea led a For Love and Babes postpartum support group that made me feel so safe from the very first session.
-Every session began slowly with welcoming, grounding breathing, reminding all of us that we were safe with our new babies in that space.
+Drea led a postpartum support group that made me feel so safe from the very first session.
 I am in awe of the level of openness, vulnerability, and kindness that Drea so seamlessly normalized within our support group.
-I am still in regular contact with the members of that group because of the closeness that Drea's leadership made possible.
-Thank you, Drea, for creating a wonderful space for us to bond with each other during matrescence."
+I am still in regular contact with the members of that group because of the closeness that Drea's leadership made possible."

 —Callie Cole